 Jump to Section:

-Analyzing quality control (QC) metrics is an essential step to ensuring that your sequencing run was successful and the pipeline results provided are dependable.
+Analyzing quality control (QC) metrics is an essential step to ensure that your sequencing run was successful and the pipeline results are dependable.
 QC metrics, such as cluster density, Q-score, and Passed Filter % are provided by your sequencer and should be checked prior to uploading your samples to CZ ID.
-CZ ID provides additional valuable metrics to understand how the reads moved through the pipeline.
-While in this article we provide guidelines for performing QC in CZ ID, the threshold for “good” or “bad” quality are dependent on things like sample type, collection and storage methods, wet-lab protocols, and sequencer.
+CZ ID provides additional valuable metrics to understand how the reads were processed through the pipeline.

 Sample QC aims to answer the following questions: